tetrateio/workshop-101/03-app-ingress/README.md

 | Cloud B - 01 | frontend        | demo-app.cloud-b-01.$PREFIX.workshop.cx.tetrate.info       | N/A        |
 |  | backend        | N/A        | backend.$PREFIX.mesh      |

 Open your browser and navigate to https://demo-app.cloud-a-01.$PREFIX.workshop.cx.tetrate.info.
 Make sure you replace $PREFIX in the URL with your prefix value.
 The application should display in your browser.
 Enter the internal address for the backend service -- `backend.$PREFIX.mesh`.
+Again, replacing $PREFIX with your actual enviroment prefix.
 This will cause the frontend microservice to call to the backend microservice over the service mesh and return the display the response via the frontend app.

 - Next lets view our application metrics within the TSB UI.
-Log into the TSB UI by opening another browser tab and navigating to `https://tetrate-workshop.tsb.azure.tetrate.com/login`.
+Log into the TSB UI by opening another browser tab and navigating to `https://tetrate-workshop.tsb.azure.tetrate.com/admin/login`.
 Select `Log in with OIDC` and when prompted enter your TSB credentials.
 These can be found in the shared Google sheet that you obtained jumpbox information from.
 Once logged in, you will be routed to the Dashboard view.
 You'll need to select the clusters you want displayed; in our case we want to see information about services in all clusters.
 Click the `SELECT CLUSTERS-NAMESPACES` button and select all clusters and namespaces.
 When we installed our applications in the previous lab, we also installed a traffic generator.
 This is the reason when we begin utilizing the UI we see a steady stream of traffic flowing.

 ![Base Diagram](../docs/03-clusters.png)